realnews-gateway/emergency-publishing-system/emergency-channel/ingest/overview.md

 ## Purpose

 The Ingest module is the entry point of the Emergency Channel pipeline.
-Its primary role is to receive raw, untrusted content from external sources and prepare it for downstream processing.
+Its primary role is to receive raw, untrusted content from external sources, perform initial validation, normalize formats, strip sensitive metadata, and forward the cleaned input to the Sanitizer module.
-It ensures that all incoming content is collected, validated, normalized, and safely forwarded to the Sanitizer module.

-The module establishes strict trust boundaries and prevents malformed or harmful content from entering the system.
+The module enforces strict isolation between untrusted input and all internal components of the Emergency Channel.

 ---